-WE could eat shrimp weekly and i love how veritable it is.
+We could eat shrimp weekly and I love how versatile it is.
 A while back I make Ina Garten’s Roasted Shrimp and Feta and decided to redo the recipe as it was intended.
-I was a little worried about the Fennell last time I made this Roasted Shrimp Recipe.
+I was a little worried about the Fennell last time I made this Barfoot Contessa Roasted Shrimp Recipe.

 If you have never used fennel and can not find it at your grocery store, as the produce department.
 It also might be listed under anise.